The average yearly U.S. salary for a full-time worker is $47,788.

 Technically, that number is the median salary, meaning half the population makes more and half makes less.
 This is a more accurate picture of the labor market than an “average” salary estimate, as a true “average” salary would be skewed higher by the very few who earn tens of millions (or more) per year.

-We base this average/median off of Bureau of Labor Statistics data that report a median wage/salary of $881 per week in the first quarter of 2018.
+We base this average/median off of Bureau of Labor Statistics data that report a median wage/salary of $919 per week in the third quarter of 2019.

 That number represents workers across all ages, sexes, education levels, professions, etc.